This article is produced with scandiweb's eCommerce expertise

 Why not just use GA4 user interface reports?

 The default reports and explorations in Google Analytics 4 may be good enough for having a general look at data.
-But, they are not perfect.
+But they are not perfect.

 The default reports are quite limited.
 Explorations provide you with a bit more flexibility, but when you use them, you cannot retrieve the data past your retention period (14 months max for free account users and 50 months max in the paid version).
 Exploration reports are subject to sampling and do not show the full picture when the event volume exceeds a certain number.

 Data thresholding is applicable to both report types.
-You cannot create custom metrics and dimensions in the GA4 user interface for a more advanced analysis.
+You cannot create custom metrics and dimensions in the GA4 user interface for more advanced analysis.
 And, you may not want to share access to GA4 with people who may need to monitor just a few charts.

 How to handle the request limits